Unfinished Puzzle. The Story of a Recruitment

 We were a bit sceptical that it finally worked out.
 While preparing the documentation needed to process the contract, the candidate distanced himself again and approached us with a series of new questions and issues that hadn't been raised earlier in the recruitment process.
 Often, in an unpleasant and accusatory manner, they pointed out that the proposed contract did not contain clauses they expected (and which were neither standard clauses nor mentioned by the candidate previously).

-Of course, this raised some concerns for us, especially regarding the character fit for the team already working on the project.
-However, the joy of success—the client's satisfaction and the possibility of supporting the project—effectively overshadowed our slight doubts about the candidate's behaviour.
+Of course, this did raise some concerns for us, especially regarding the personality fit with the team already working on the project.
+However, the joy of success—the client’s satisfaction and the opportunity to support the project—effectively overshadowed our slight doubts about the candidate’s behavior.

 And They Lived Happily Ever After…?